7 Brands With Print Magazines That Are Actually Awesome

-If print is dying, brands haven’t gotten the message.
+If print magazines are dying, brands haven’t gotten the message.
 Lately, they seem to be popping up faster than startups pitching themselves as “the Uber of _____.”

 So are brands just stuck in 1997?
 Some questionable fashion choices might make you think so, but it’s more likely that brands have come to a smart conclusion: In a saturated digital media world, high-quality print magazines are a great way to stand out from the crowd.